random town name generator logoThe Random Town Name Generator

 Brunge

-Valid HTML 4.01 Strict Valid CSS Number of Visitors to the RaToNaGeRaToNaGe Software dated 30 Jan 2017
+Valid HTML 4.01 Strict Valid CSS Web-Stats Visitor Tracking Number of Visitors to the RaToNaGeRaToNaGe Software dated 30 Jan 2017

 1 Accounts of the actual duration of the war vary.
 However, it is generally regarded that whether the war finished sooner or not, the ill feeling between parties, evidenced by an increase in specific and non-specific mud-flinging, lasted at least 14 years, if not, quite possibly, a bit longer (15 years for example, or maybe 15 and a half).